 Prior to Auction Sale

-Legal documents for each property can be viewed up to 10 days before the auction.
+Legal documents for each property can be viewed before the auction.
 These can be viewed on our website or by appointment at our office in Leeds.
 You can also view the common auction conditions which are applicable to our Property Auctions.

 Property viewing arrangements are shown on the website and requests can be made online or by telephoning 0845 505 1200.
 It is recommended that properties are viewed before the sale.